One Day in Norwich: The Perfect Walking Route by a Frequent Visitor

 After soaking in the Tudor magic of Elm Hill, a short two-minute stroll brings you to one of my personal favourite spaces in the city: The Riverside Walk.
 Norwich excels at blending its rich urban heritage with tranquil nature, and this weeping willow lined path following the winding River Wensum feels miles away from the city centre.

-As you walk along the peaceful riverbank, listening to the water and watching the local swans glide past, you will come across the striking Cow Tower.
-Standing solitary on a sharp bend in the river, this massive brick structure was built between 1398 and 1399 to defend the city’s northeastern approaches.
-It is actually one of the earliest purpose-built artillery towers for gunpowder defence in all of England.
-It’s a quintessential Norwich landmark that many standard day-trippers completely miss.
+As you walk along the peaceful riverbank watching the swans glide past, you will come across Cow Tower.
+Standing solitary on a sharp bend in the river, this massive brick structure was built in the late 14th century to defend the city.
+It is actually one of the earliest purpose-built artillery towers for gunpowder defence in England—a quintessential landmark that many standard day-trippers completely miss.

 8. Norwich Cathedral (The Grand Finale): Must-Visit Historic Landmark & Cloisters

-We conclude our walking tour at the city’s ultimate crown jewel: Norwich Cathedral.
-Originally founded by the Normans in 1096, this spectacular structure is one of the finest and most complete examples of Romanesque architecture in Europe, boasting the second-tallest spire in England.
+We conclude our walking tour at the city’s crown jewel: Norwich Cathedral.
+Founded in 1096, it is one of Europe’s finest examples of Romanesque architecture, boasting the second-tallest spire in England.

-The moment you step inside the nave, the sheer scale of the stone arches and the intricate medieval roof bosses (the carved stone ceilings) will take your breath away.
-However, the absolute highlight for me is the Cloisters.
-As the largest monastic cloisters in the country, walking through these ancient, vaulted stone archways is a deeply atmospheric experience.
-My wife and I love to sit on the grass in the centre of the cloister garth, look up at the towering 315-foot spire cutting into the sky, and just absorb centuries of living history.
+Inside, the sheer scale of the stone arches is breathtaking, but the absolute highlight is the Cloisters—the largest monastic cloisters in the country.
+Walking through these ancient, vaulted archways is deeply atmospheric.
+We love to sit on the grass in the central courtyard, look up at the towering spire cutting into the sky, and just absorb centuries of living history.

 Final Thoughts: Why Norwich Deserves a Spot on Your UK Itinerary